AI Hallucination Cases

 Given that Applicant’s counsel was not remunerated for his services in the file, which included the motion on which the offending factum was filed and a motion for a stay of removal and, in addition, that I am also of the view that the Respondent’s lack of action exacerbated matters and it should not benefit as a result, I am ordering a modest amount of $100 to be payable by Applicant’s counsel personally."

 J.R.V. v.
 N.L.V.
-Supreme Court of British Columbia (Canada) 19 June 2025 Pro Se Litigant Unidentified
+SC British Columbia (Canada) 19 June 2025 Pro Se Litigant Unidentified

 Fabricated Case Law (1)